-Greece: Suspended investments in upstream sector10.
-April 2020. / SEE Energy News
+Greece: Suspended investments in upstream sector, SEE Energy News

 As a result of the coronavirus pandemic, the current oil crisis, prompted by low crude oil prices combined with lower demand comes as the latest setback for the upstream sector.
 All this added additional weight to the strain already felt by investors as a result of excessive bureaucracy in the Greek market.
 Therefore, upstream companies are believed to have suspended their investment plans.